nanoframework/CoreLibrary/README.md

 *Notes*:

 - You have to build the TestAdapter from the source in this case.
-You can use the path to the nuget as well, this will have the same effect.
+You can use the path to the NuGet as well, this will have the same effect.
 - you have full diagnostic enabled in this case.

 ## Feedback and documentation